-The Age-Related Skeletal Muscle Dysfunction Study II (The ARMS Study II)
+The Age-Related Skeletal Muscle Dysfunction Study III (The ARMS Study III)

 Harris-Love, Michael (PI)

-Detection and Treatment of Sarcopenia and Myosteatosis in Older African Americans (ARMS-II)
+Detection and Treatment of Sarcopenia and Myosteatosis in Older African Americans (ARMS-III)

-The objectives of this study are to: 1) validate a rapid, portable, cost-effective method for characterizing muscle size and quality using diagnostic ultrasound in younger and older adults, and 2) investigate a novel approach to progressive resistance exercise involving eccentric muscle actions that will counter the local effects of myosteatosis and sarcopenia in African Americans.
+The objectives of this study are to: 1) validate a rapid, portable, cost-effective method for characterizing muscle size and quality using diagnostic ultrasound in younger and older adults, and 2) investigate the association between tissue stiffness with of myosteatosis and sarcopenia in African Americans.

-Dr. Blackman, Dr. Vernon Bond, Dr. Taub, Mr. Pennington, Ms. McIntosh, Mr. Hoover, and Mr. Gonzales
+Dr. Blackman, Dr. Vernon Bond, Dr. Kohrt, Dr. Bodkin, Ms. Boncella, Ms. McIntosh, Mr. Hoover, and Mr. Gonzales

 The QUALITy-VETS Project